kubuszok/scala-cli-md-spec/README.md

       println(MyEnum.values())
       ```

+ 4. Cross-compilation e.g. `//> using scala 2.13.16 3.3.6` is supported (together with `//> using target.scala ...`).

- 4. if `--test-only` flag is used, only suites containing at least 1 matching snippet and, within them, only
+ 5. if `--test-only` flag is used, only suites containing at least 1 matching snippet and, within them, only
     the matching snippets will be run and displayed (but all markdowns still need to be read to find snippets
     and match them against the pattern!)